Tommy Van Scoy: Biography

 When Van Scoy retired in 1993, he left seven jewelry stores to his children.
 Through franchising, Van Scoy lent his name to forty additional stores in the northeastern United States including shops in Scranton, Pennsylvania; Binghamton, New York; Hartford, Connecticut; and West Springfield, Massachusetts "When I walk into a town, I don’t have to depend on luck," Van Scoy once said.
 "I’ve arranged it and planned it logically.
 I’ll go in and sell more diamonds in one day than all the other jewelers in town have in a week."

+Personal life

-Van Scoy died Thursday, June 9, 2005 at 85 of a heart condition.
+Van Scoy had seven children with his wife Elizabeth Richards.
+He died on June 9, 2005 at 85 of a heart condition.